vidurous/rhel-labs/README.md

 In the present state rhel-labs will download an image archive,<sup>5</sup> validate checksums, extract the archive, then return to an tui interface.
 The user is then prompted to install server.example.com and checksums are completed for base image,<sup>6</sup> then provisioned through virsh which allows additional menus to unlock.

 Subproccess are used in a controlled fashion handed off when navigating through dialog menus based on changes to state file conditionals<sup>7</sup> indicating which dialog menu to use.
-The first vm server.example.com is close to being full functionality; at the present moment snapshots<sup>8</sup> are outstanding.
+The first vm server.example.com is fully functionality; at the present moment snapshots<sup>8</sup> are also implemented.
 Both vms will have a control menu<sup>9</sup> with start, stop, reboot, snapshot and revert functionality.
 Once core functionality<sup>10</sup> is complete additional labs will be created (chapter 1 and chapter 2) are already created.
 To check out current progress see install instructions below.

 #### Fedora 24+
 ```